ari-dasci/S-EvoPruneDeepTL/README.md

    * EvoDeepTLPruning FC1 FC2: the folder contains the python files for the one layer approaches.
    * EvoDeepTLPruning Both: this folders contains the python files for the both layer approach.
+   * CNN pruning methods: contains the implementation of the compared CNN pruning methods in the paper.
    * configs: contains the configuration files for each analyzed dataset in the paper.
+   * convergence images: it contains the images for the convergence of some used datasets.

 ## Datasets

+## Results